-Commented [MR11]: "RDU" abbreviation has a different meaning in Comp Plan well as serving as distribution and land access streets direct traffic from local streets within a land division, subdivision, or condominium development to the arterial and collector street network, and which provide connectivity between adjoining subdivisions, to neighborhood facilities such as parks and schools, and to neighborhood commercial and job centers.
+(c) Neighborhood Connector Streets.
+Those streets which direct traffic from local streets within a land division, subdivision, or condominium development to the arterial and collector street network, and which provide connectivity between adjoining subdivisions, to neighborhood facilities such as parks and schools, and to neighborhood commercial and job centers.
 Within the Town, the following are neighborhood connector streets: Sandpiper Trail, Damascus Trail, American Way, Ridge Road, Nora Road, Jargo Road, Vilas Hope Road, Hope Road, Natvig Road, Coffeytown Road, Femrite Drive, and other roads and highways that may in the future be designated as neighborhood connector streets by the Town Board.

-Commented [MR12]: This section represents a complete recalibration of different street and highways by functional class in the Town, with arterial and collector designations now simply aligning with the terms and actual highway segments designated by the MPO.
-See Long Range Regional Transportation Plan for more detail if needed for understanding.

-Commented [MR13]: This is a new road type that is intended to reflect secondary through streets in the Town, including those in larger subdivisions that funnel traffic from other streets to collectors and arterials.
-The list below is not intended to suggest that any of these existing "neighborhood connectors" needs to be improved from its current

-- 2. Distributor Streets.
-Those streets which perform the function of gathering and distributing traffic from and to the local streets and adjacent lands. - (e)(d) Local Streets.
-Those streets which are designed for low speeds and volumes and are to provide access from low generation land activities to the neighborhood connector, collector, and arid-arterial systems.
-The designation of a street as a local street does not imply that it should be a cul-de-sac or otherwise not extend beyond the boundaries of the subdivision. - 1.
-Marginal Access Streets.
-Those streets which are parallel and adjacent to arterial streets and highways and which provide access to abutting properties and protection from through traffic. - (d)(e) Alleys.
-Those streets which are a secondary means of access for vehicular service to the back or side of properties otherwise abutting on another public street. - (27)(26) Structure.
+(d) Local Streets.
+Those streets which are designed for low speeds and volumes and are to provide access from low - generation land activities to the neighborhood connector, collector, and arterial system.
+The designation of a street as a local street does not imply that it should be a culde-sac or otherwise not extend beyond the boundaries of the subdivision.

+(e) Alleys.
+Those streets which are a secondary means of access for vehicular service to the back or side of properties otherwise abutting on another public street.

+(26) Structure.
 Anything which has the capacity to contain, used for the occupation or shelter of man or animal or for the storage, receiving, retaining or confining of personal property, the use of which requires permanent location on the ground or attachment to something having permanent location on the ground.
-The term does not include the facilities and appurtenances of public utilities other than buildings. - Subdivider.
-Any person, firm, corporation, partnership, or entity of any sort, which divides or proposes to divide land in any manner which results in a land division or subdivision. - Subdivision.
-The division of a lot, parcel or tract of land where the act of division: - (a) Creates five or more lots, parcels or building sites of thirty-five acres each or less in area; or - (b) Creates five or more lots, parcels or building sites of thirty-five acres or less in area by successive divisions within a period of five years. - (30)(29) Town.
-The Town of Cottage Grove situated in Dane County, Wisconsin. - (30) Town of Cottage Grove Development Plan.
-See Town of Cottage Grove comprehensive plan.
-Town Engineer.
-A professional registered engineer or engineering firm approved or retained by the Town Board to perform engineering work relating to this code. - (31) Town Staff or Staff.
-Employees, elected and appointed officials and consultants of the Town as applicable to review the matter at hand. - (32) Urban service area.
-That portion of the Town, which has been designated by the Town Page 14 of 63

-Commented [MR14]: Provides the opening for the Town to designate other streets in new subdivisions.
-See later for actual standards for such new roads.
-This is just the definition.
+The term does not include the facilities and appurtenances of public utilities other than buildings.

+(27) Subdivider.
+Any person, firm, corporation, partnership, or entity of any sort, which divides or proposes to divide land in any manner which results in a land division or subdivision.

+(28) Subdivision.
+The division of a lot, parcel or tract of land where the act of division:

+(a) Creates five or more lots, parcels or building sites of thirty-five acres each or less in area; or

+(b) Creates five or more lots, parcels or building sites of thirty-five acres or less in area by successive divisions within a period of five years.

+(29) Town.
+The Town of Cottage Grove situated in Dane County, Wisconsin.

+(30) Town Engineer.
+A professional registered engineer or engineering firm approved or retained by the Town Board to perform engineering work.

+(31) Town Staff or Staff.
+Employees, elected and appointed officials and consultants of the Town as applicable to review the matter at hand.

-Board as the area to which municipal services required in urban areas, including but not limited to, sanitary and storm sewers, water supply and distribution systems, streets and highways, shall be first provided.
+(32) Urban service area.
+That portion of the Town, which has been designated by the Town Board as the area to which municipal services required in urban areas, including but not limited to, sanitary and storm sewers, water supply and distribution systems, streets and highways, shall be first provided.